Bo Andersson (businessman): Yazaki

-From July 2017 through April 2021 Andersson was president of Yazaki Europe.
+From July 2017 through April 2021, Andersson was president of Yazaki Europe.
 In March 2018, he was named President & CEO of Yazaki North & Central America.
 This is in addition to his role as President of Yazaki Europe, which he has held since July 2017.
 He was responsible for 129 locations, in 28 countries, 140,000 team members and more than $8 billion in revenue.
-He was also head of Yazaki's global purchasing organization.
+He was also head of Yazaki's Global Purchasing organization.

 From April to June 2021, Andersson was senior executive advisor to Yazaki Europe & Africa and North & Central America, to support the transition to the new leadership.
 Yazaki is the world's largest producer of electrical wiring harnesses for the automotive industry.

 UzAuto Motors

 Andersson was appointed CEO of UzAuto Motors and UzAuto Motors Powertrain – the largest manufacturing subsidiaries of UzAvtoSanoat in August 2021.
 UzAvtoSanoat is owned by Uzbekistan's government, and produces Chevrolet vehicles under a technical license agreement with GM.

+Since 2021, UzAuto Motors has increased its annual production and sales volume by more than 60%, up to 400,000+ units, and also created 4,000 new jobs.

+The Company successfully launched industrial production of Chevrolet Tracker and Chevrolet Onix.
+It was made possible by transition to the modern GM GEM aggregate platform (Global Emerging Markets is the automotive platform of the American GM).

+As a result, Uzbekistan has become the second largest manufacturer of Chevrolet cars in the world, became the second most important market for the brand (ahead of Brazil, Mexico and even China), and UzAuto Motors set up production records two consecutive years in a row.

+In the year of 2022, 327,629 cars rolled off the assembly line.
+The following year, 2023, the company produced another record amount of 395,400 vehicles (i.e. 20% more than a year earlier).

+Thus, in 2022–2023, the automotive industry of Uzbekistan managed to become the leader in the production of passenger cars in the CIS and Central Asian countries.

+We grew revenues by nearly 130% (yearly net profit on average exceeded 7 percent, with 7.2 percent in 2023 that amounted to $333 million).

+Sanoh

+As of 2025, Bo Andersson continues his engagement as senior advisor to Sanoh Industrial Co., Ltd. – Ibaraki, Japan, with a primary focus on improving production and increasing sales in Europe and North/South America.